MinhOmega/interview-coder/README.md

 3. Choose your preferred AI provider (OpenAI, Google Gemini, or Ollama)
 4. Enter your API key when prompted
 5. Select your preferred model
+6. Choose your preferred response language
-6. Save settings and start using!
+7. Save settings and start using!

 ## 🔧 Using with Ollama